pydio/pydio-doc-admin-guide/1_quick_start/3_sharing_features.md

 ## Sharing with Cells

 The Cells concept will be familiar to modern workers used to collaborating on _"channels"_ within popular group-chat applications.
-Cells can be shared internally or externally to the organisation, with users able to add new individuals and groups to the Cell.
+Cells can be shared internally or externally to the organization, with users able to add new individuals and groups to the Cell.
 In-app, instant messaging within each Cell, provides a focused channel for group communication around the theme.

 End-users can create their own, flexible Cells : combining files and folders from any location, or picking users from their address book.